 Key developments and launches to feed additives market.

 - In January 2022; BASF announced the expansion of its feed enzymes production capacity at its plant in Ludwigshafen, Germany.
 The expansion of the existing plant has resulted in a significant increase in the company's annual production capacity.
 This will enable BASF to cater to the growing global demand from customers for a dependable and high-quality supply of its feed enzymes, including Natuphos E, Natugrain TS, and the newly launched Natupulse TS.

 - In June 2022, Cargill completed the acquisition of Delacon expands its product portfolio with plant-based feed additives.
 The acquisition is expected to help Cargill offer more nutritious food production solutions to its customers, while also strengthening its position in the feed additives market.

 - In June 2021, Biomin GmBH joined a four-year, USD 11.9 Mn EU-funded research project, 3D'omics, to enhance pig and poultry production by developing a novel technique for analyzing animal microbiome interactions at the microscale, providing 3D visuals.

-The feed additives market is categorized into amino acids, enzymes, antioxidants, vitamins, antibiotics, mycotoxin detoxifiers, prebiotics, probiotics, flavours and sweeteners, pigments, binders, minerals, acidifiers, preservatives, and others.
+By product type: The feed additives market is categorized into amino acids, enzymes, antioxidants, vitamins, antibiotics, mycotoxin detoxifiers, prebiotics, probiotics, flavours and sweeteners, pigments, binders, minerals, acidifiers, preservatives, and others.
 Here is a breakdown of the various segments:

 - Amino acids: These are essential building blocks of proteins and are commonly added to animal feed to promote growth and development.